MichaelNZ404/podcast-player/README.md

 #### Backend Notes
 - `backend/entrypoint.sh` is responsible for ensuring psql is ready before django attempts to run.
 It also flushes, migrates and loads the fixtures.
 For manual control of database data, remove those lines.
 - Superuser provided within fixture `users.json` is user `admin` with matching password, so you can log into the django backend http://0.0.0.0:8000/admin without needing to createsuperuser
+- Local virtual environment setup: `sudo apt install python3-virtualenv; virtualenv -p python3 backend/venv; source backend/venv/bin/activate; pip install -r requirements.txt`, remember to freeze into requirements.txt and rebuild the backend image when installing new packages.
 - Run tests manually with `docker-compose exec web pytest` while local environment is running
-- Local virtual environment setup: `sudo apt install python3-virtualenv; virtualenv -p python3 backend/venv; source backend/venv/bin/activate; pip install -r requirements.txt`, remember to freeze into requirements.txt and rebuild the backend image when installing new packages.

 #### Frontend Notes
 - By default, the hosts node_modules is not mounted inside the container with the rest of the frontend application.
 If you install an npm module while developing locally you must either rebuild the frontend container or comment out the annonymous node_modules volume in `docker-compose.yml`
 - Check for flow type errors with `npm run flow`
 - Check for vulnerabilities with npm audit `npm audit`
+- Run tests manually with `docker-compose exec frontend npm run test` while local environment is running
+- Using jest-environment-jsdom-sixteen for testing due to react-scripts currently being out of date https://github.com/testing-library/dom-testing-library/issues/477 causing `MutationObserver is not a constructor` error.

 #### Troubleshooting / Help:
 - Rebuild the images with `docker-compose up --build`